GeomScale/volesti/paper.md

 `volesti` has been used extensively in various research and engineering projects coauthored by the authors of this paper.
-In particular, for the problem of sampling the flux space of metabolic networks we were able to sample from the  most complicated human metabolic network accessible today, Recon3D [@cftz-socg021], used to model financial crises [@ccef-crises-j], to detect low volatility anomalies in stock markets [@bcft-aistats-23], to introduce randomized control in asset pricing and portfolio performance evaluation [@bcft-arxiv-24]), but also to sample from (and compute the volume of) spectrahedra [@Chalkis_spectra:2022], the feasible regions of semidefinite programs.
+In particular, for the problem of sampling the flux space of metabolic networks we were able to sample from the  most complicated human metabolic network accessible today, Recon3D [@cftz-socg021], to model financial crises [@ccef-crises-j], to detect low volatility anomalies in stock markets [@bcft-aistats-23], to introduce randomized control in asset pricing and portfolio performance evaluation [@bcft-arxiv-24]), and also to sample from (and compute the volume of) spectrahedra [@Chalkis_spectra:2022], the feasible regions of semidefinite programs.

-Even more, `volesti` has been used by other research teams in conducting research in electric power systems [@Venzke:2019], for problems in probabilistic inference [@Spallitta:2024], to perform resource analysis on programs [@pham-phd-2024];
+`volesti` has also been used by other research teams in conducting research in electric power systems [@Venzke:2019], for problems in probabilistic inference [@Spallitta:2024], to perform resource analysis on programs [@pham-phd-2024];
-but also for more theoretical and mathematical challenges, like the computation of topological invariants [@co-alenex-2021], and persistent homology [@vm-fods-2022].
+and also for more theoretical and mathematical challenges, like the computation of topological invariants [@co-alenex-2021] and persistent homology [@vm-fods-2022].

 # Acknowledgements